 If you’re looking to do a few days of travel in the Kanto region—maybe a long weekend, or a bit of sightseeing before you head home—the JR Tokyo Wide Pass is a money-saving hack you need to know.
 Formerly called the JR Kanto Area Pass, the discount train ticket was rebranded in late 2015, with a couple of extra stops tacked onto its routes for good measure.
 Here’s the 5Ws+H of this nifty little deal.

 First, let’s cover the what.
 The JR Tokyo Wide Pass is a rail pass that’s available to all holders of non-Japanese passports, regardless of whether you’re in the country for a week or a decade.
-It gives you unlimited travel on JR East trains (including shinkansen and limited express trains) in Tokyo and surrounds for a period of three consecutive days.
+It gives you unlimited travel on JR East trains (including Shinkansen and limited express trains like the Narita Express) in Tokyo and surrounds for a period of three consecutive days.
 At ¥10,000, it’s a pretty sweet deal—if you know how to make the most of it, anyway.
 If your travel plans are taking you further afield for longer, you’re probably better off with a 7-day JR Pass, or one of the other discount passes that are available.

 Where can I buy a JR Tokyo Wide Pass?